sandrayoe/mms_prototype/README.md

 Main algorithm is inside the runOptimizationLoop function.
 Application of SES algorithm but with statistical checking: the electrodes must satisfy the minimum 'Usage' requirements.
 'Usage' = minimum trial of each electrode.

-Ver1 - UI almost ready

-Ver2 - Much earlier release of the search algorithm (pure SES)
+Ver1 & 2 - UI almost ready, much earlier release of the search algorithm (pure SES)

 Ver3 - Added initialization, algorithm modified